eccentricexit/moveo-docs/README.md

 ### Behaviour

 #### Main Screen
-1- Once a user logs in, the app syncs redux with the backend if internet connection is available.
+1- Once a user logs in, the app:
+    - Initializes redux with state received from the backend (if any)
+    - Replaces localstorage with the recent redux state built from the backend.
 2- The main screen displays either a "Start trip" or an "End trip" button.
 To decide which button to display, the app checks localStorage to see if there as an ongoing trip for this user.

+#### Syncing

+The app should upload it's state to the backend once connectivity is accquired.
+This also means uploading pictures of trips.

 #### Start and End Trip
 After the user takes a picture, the app stores the picture locally and updates the state with information: